gitnyamo/microservice-employee-service/README.md

+# My Project Documentation

-# Example Flow
+## Example Flow

-1. A client makes a GET request to http://localhost:8080/employees.
+1. A client makes a GET request to http://localhost:8081/employees.
 2. The getEmployee() method is invoked.
 3. Inside this method, a GET request is made to http://localhost:8080/address to fetch an address.
 4. The address is obtained and stored in the address variable.